GarreauArthur/ldl/100daysolmlcode/log.md

 * busy day 7 to 22, but I ain't no bitch
 * sentdex part9, looks like spagetthi code to me

+# day 29: 2019-01-31

+* sentdex part10
+* sentdex part11

+# day 30: 2019-02-01

+* Python Data Science Handbook, Chapter 2
+  * read again p 33 to 63
+  * read p64 to 78 (Broadcasting, Comparisons, Masks and Boolean Logic)

+# day 31: 2019-02-02

+* preprocess the data for the keno project
+* build a first model, get 70% accuracy, but I am not really sure about that chief

+# day 32: 2019-02-03

+* Python Data Science Handbook, Chapter 2
+  * p.
+78 to 88 (Fancy indexing, array sorting, partitioning)
+* (sundays are the worst, I can't do shit from 5pm to 11pm)